2 (two) is a number, numeral and digit. It is the natural number following 1 and preceding 3. It is the smallest and the only even prime number.

 Butter is a dairy product made from the fat and protein components of churned cream.
 It is a semi-solid emulsion at room temperature, consisting of approximately 80% butterfat.
 It is used at room temperature as a spread, melted as a condiment, and used as a fat in baking, sauce-making, pan frying, and other cooking procedures.

 Most frequently made from cow's milk, butter can also be manufactured from the milk of other mammals, including sheep, goats, buffalo, and yaks.
 It is made by churning milk or cream to separate the fat globules from the buttermilk.
 Salt has been added to butter since antiquity to help preserve it, particularly when being transported; salt may still play a preservation role but is less important today as the entire supply chain is usually refrigerated.
-In modern times, salt may be added for taste.
-Food coloring is sometimes added to butter.
-Rendering butter, removing the water and milk solids, produces clarified butter, or ghee, which is almost entirely butterfat.
+In modern times, salt may be added for taste and food coloring added for color.
+Rendering butter, removing the water and milk solids, produces clarified butter (including ghee), which is almost entirely butterfat.

 The coconut tree (Cocos nucifera) is a member of the palm tree family (Arecaceae) and the only living species of the genus Cocos.
 The term "coconut" (or the archaic "cocoanut") can refer to the whole coconut palm, the seed, or the fruit, which botanically is a drupe, not a nut.
 They are ubiquitous in coastal tropical regions and are a cultural icon of the tropics.